 Check out this Bus Rapid Transit (BRT) Suitability Analysis that a Tufts graduate student conducted a few years ago: BRT in Worcester, MA

 Our work seeks to advance a new/revised public transit system in Worcester to address historic injustices and create a fairer and more inclusive transportation system.
-We are currently partnering with the Worcester Caribbean American Carnival Association (WACA), Strong Towns Worcester, Rider’s Action Council, the Center for Living & Working, and others.
+We are currently partnering with the Worcester Caribbean American Carnival Association (WACA), Strong Towns Worcester, Rider’s Action Council, and others.
 This ongoing research and proposed action is being developed with input from a range of community-based organizations and government agencies in Worcester.
-The final report will be disseminated widely through a campaign to implement high-frequency bus service in Worcester.
+We prepared this Interim Report that will be presented to the public at a community meeting on December 3, 2025 and then disseminated widely through a campaign to implement high-frequency bus service in Worcester.